The STARS Triathlon is targeted to high school biology teachers in the Dallas Independent School District.

 We especially invite teachers from the following schools to apply: W.H.
 Adamson, A. Maceo Smith, Thomas Jefferson, Justin F. Kimball, Lincoln, James Madison, L.G.
 Pinkston, Franklin D. Roosevelt, W.W.
 Samuell, Seagoville, South Oak Cliff, H. Grady Spruce, and Sunset.
 The progam provides teachers tools to improve classroom instruction.

 The program consists of three EVENTS:

-EVENT 2 is attendance at the STARS Basic Science Symposia.
-You can view a list of current and past presentations at STARS Resources Presentations.
+This is the STARS Basic Science Symposia.
+You can view a list of current and past presentations at the STARS Presentations page.
 Teachers learn the latest information on cutting-edge research and treatment in various areas of biomedicine.

-EVENT 3 is an 8-week program of summer research, a part of our Summer Research Program for Teachers.
-Teachers are paired with science laboratories at the medical center.
-There are also regular meetings and seminars in which teachers can share their experiences.
+An eight-week program of summer research, EVENT 3 is part of our Summer Research Program for Teachers.
+Teachers are paired with science laboratories at the Medical Center.
+Regular meetings and seminars allow teachers to share their experiences.

 The STARS Triathlon also funds the development of Science Suitcases and Virtual Instruments.

 The program is made possible with a grant from the Howard Hughes Medical Institute through its Pre-College Outreach program.
-Supplemental funding was provided by The Peter O'Donnell Foundation.
+An anonymous donor provided supplemental funding.